Uric Acid: A Primary Cause of Obesity, Diabetes, Heart Disease, and Dementia (Dr. David Perlmutter)

 And this is an enormous contribution to the field.
-It is supported by copious amounts of research but has not been part of the mainstream conversation about metabolic health until this year.
+Copious amounts of research support it but has not been part of the mainstream conversation about metabolic health until this year.

 Today, we will discuss how it contributes to insulin resistance and metabolic disease and how to combat it.